IHH Healthcare

-IHH Healthcare Berhad is an international private healthcare group focused on upmarket health services.
-It is Asia's largest private healthcare group.
-It is headquartered in Kuala Lumpur and its geographical footprint crosses Malaysia, Singapore, Turkey, India, Greater China (including Hong Kong), other parts of Asia and Central and Eastern Europe.
-The group has over 70,000 employees across 80 hospitals in 10 countries.
+IHH Healthcare Berhad is a multinational private healthcare group headquartered in Singapore and Kuala Lumpur, Malaysia.
+The group operates 190 healthcare facilities, including 89 hospitals, across 10 countries and has a workforce of 76,000 employees across Singapore, Malaysia, Turkey, India, Greater China (including Hong Kong), and other regions of Asia and Europe.
 It is listed on Bursa Malaysia and the Singapore Exchange.

-The largest shareholder of IHH Healthcare is Mitsui of Japan followed by the Malaysian government's sovereign wealth fund Khazanah Nasional and Citigroup of the United States.
+As of FY24, the largest shareholder of IHH Healthcare is Mitsui of Japan followed by the Malaysian government's sovereign wealth fund Khazanah Nasional and Citigroup of the United States.
 A further stake is held by the Employees Provident Fund of Malaysia.

-The chairman of IHH is Tan Sri Dr Nik Norzrul Thani bin N Hassan Thani.
+The chairman of IHH is Nik Norzrul Thani bin N Hassan Thani.